profjohnharney/historybots/docs/set_up_rpi.md

 There are three main tasks here:
 - download an operating system; I recommend [Raspbian Buster with Desktop](https://www.raspberrypi.org/downloads/raspbian/)
 - flash the operating system to your SD card; I recommend [Balena Etcher](https://www.balena.io/etcher/)
 - hook your RPi up to a monitor and keyboard, and plug it in!
+(I would also go ahead and plug in the USB speaker)

 ## Initial setup